 There’s also the ghost of Lydia, who was believed to be one of the working girls.
 Upon a disagreement over a payment for her services, she was thrown to her death down the staircase in the hotel.
 Her spirit is known to make her presence felt in her old room, the hotel room no. 223.
 It’s here one guest witnessed her apparition walking through the room, with her red hair in on full display.
 She’s also known to like the color pink, with guests often reporting that upon wakening everything that was pink in their purses was taken out and neatly placed on the table.

 The Historic Brookstown Inn, Winston-Salem, NC

 Originally built in 1837 as a cotton mill, the Brookstown Inn is known to be extremely haunted.
 Given that it’s more than 170 years old it’s not very surprising.
-The most haunted area of the hotel is said to be the fourth-floor, where the spirit of a young woman named Sally is said to roam.
-She was apparently killed in the 1800’s during a disagreement with a fellow employee.
+The most haunted area of the hotel is said to be the fourth floor, where the spirit of a young woman named Sally is said to roam.
+She was apparently killed in the 1800s during a disagreement with a fellow employee.
 She was pushed down the elevator shaft, dying from her injuries.
-The room 401 is said to be the most haunted, as this is where she stayed when the floor was a dormitory for the cotton mill workers.
+Room 401 is said to be the most haunted, as this is where she stayed when the floor was a dormitory for the cotton mill workers.

 Sally isn’t the only ghost that calls this historic building home.
-There’s also been reports of phantom children playing in the hallways, and the gost of a male known as Eddie whose footsteps are heard often.
+There have also been reports of phantom children playing in the hallways, and the ghost of a male known as Eddie whose footsteps are heard often.